Skip to content ↓

 Contacting the school if your child is absent

 • Please ring the school absence line on 01205 353062 and choose Option 1 from the menu to leave a message if your child is absent from school.
-You may also notify us of any absence via the WEDUC app., where you can complete an absence form.
+You may also notify us of any absence via the MyEd app, where you can complete an absence form.
 You must contact the school on every day of absence.

 • If school is not notified of an absence, (where there is no known reason for absence), administrators will take reasonable steps to ascertain the whereabouts of pupils.
-This will include phoning all available contacts, sending a WEDUC message and/or sending an email.
+This will include phoning all available contacts, sending a MyEd message and/or sending an email or text message.

-• If no contact can be made, once these steps have been followed, the child will continue to be recorded as ‘N’ code (No reason given for absence).
-In addition, the academy may decide, at their discretion, to make an unannounced home visit to the learner’s listed address.
+• If no contact can be made, once these steps have been followed, the child will be recorded as ‘N’ code (No reason given for absence).
+The academy may decide, at their discretion, to make an unannounced home visit to the learner’s listed address.

-• If no one is at home, a calling card will be left asking parents/ carers to contact the academy as soon as possible.
+• Upon a home visit being made, if no one is at home, a calling card will be left asking parents/ carers to contact the academy as soon as possible to give reasons for the absence.

 Please be aware being ‘ill’ or ‘feeling unwell’ is not a sufficient reason for absence and parents/carers will be asked to clarify this further.
 Absences will be treated as unauthorised unless a satisfactory explanation for the pupil’s absence is given to the Academy.